Palash90/site-assets/blogs/iron-learn/iron-learn-10.md

 I made all the fixes and built the code.
 The build was successful and I started running the program.
 Execution passed 30 seconds, my hope started building up and just then the tensor program started failing with `IllegalMemoryAddress` and forward pass resulted in `NaN` once again.

 ## The Great Demotivation
 That run time error tipped me off my threshold.
 It was enough.
 I spent enough time and resources to fix everything.
 I already achieved what I wanted this project to give me.
 I learnt Rust, fought with the compiler, worked with FFI, invoked external device, wrote CUDA Programs, learnt Machhine Learning and Deep Learning, successfully wrote a neural network, learnt about SIREN.
-This whole experience has set me to a better Rustacean and a more knowledgable ML Hobbyist path than I was 2 years ago.
+This whole experience molded me into a better Rustacean and a more knowledgable ML Hobbyist path than I was 2 years ago.

 I accepted my fault in the plan, Iron Learn was too ambitious as a goal to pursue, that too single handedly.
 I thought, it would be better if I shut it down at that point.